social-otter/social-otter/README.md

 # Easy to use

-There is no need to use your infrastructure. **Github Actions** is free for all public repository, think to use it.
+There is no need to use infrastructure.
+We use the **Github Actions**.

 **Alternatives:**
   1. You may use the `Github Actions` follow the instruction.
 (In progress)
   2. Create a tracking on [sotter.co](https://sotter.co) app.
 (In progress)

 # About
-Every business wants to know talk about its business.
+Every business wants to know what people talk about their business.
 Social media is an excellent power for customers, users, and the community.